 • Consider privacy and security for each room in your house since some areas require higher levels of privacy and/or security.
 Consider how the type of shade can block harmful UV rays or how much natural light it allows to come in.

 • Determine if you will be paying for installation or installing them yourself.
-If doing it yourself you may need some tools and in some case extra hardware.
+If doing it yourself you may need some tools and in some cases extra hardware.

 • Consider safety issues such as dangling cords which can be a hazard for small children and pets at home.

-Remember that buying window treatments such as shades can increase the value of your home and can save you money in the long run.
-Likewise, it is equally important to consider the comfort that your window treatment provides and the design appeal it gives to your home.
+Remember that buying window treatments can increase the value of your home and can save you money in the long run.
+Likewise, it is equally important to consider the comfort that your coverings provide and the design appeal they give to your home.

 Are there any types of window shades or products we left out?
-Let us know your favorite choices for window treatments in the comment section.
+Let us know your favorite choices and materials in the comment section.
 Read more about the different types of window blinds here.